sigilante/duo/B-syntax.md

   `~` is the null value, and here acts as a list terminator.

 Lists are ubiquitous in Hoon, and many specialized tools exist to work with them.
-(For instance, to apply a gate to each value in a list, or to sum up the values in a list, etc.)  We'll
+(For instance, to apply a gate to each value in a list, or to sum up the values in a list, etc.)  We'll see more of them in a future lesson.

 #### Exercise:  Making a List from a Null-Terminated Cell